Island Dynamics | Lyneborggade 21, st. | 2300 Copenhagen S | Denmark | Tel.: +45 5340 1982 | E-

 • International comparisons.

-The deadline for abstracts is 31 March 2017.
-We recommend that you submit your abstract early.
+The deadline for abstracts was 31 March 2017.
+However, in cases of exceptionally interesting topics, we are willing to consider late abstracts.
+You can submit your abstract here.
 Artists working in various media are also invited to approach the organisers about presenting their work at the conference.

 Participants will be invited to submit expanded versions of their papers to a special issue of the journal Shima (http://www.shimajournal.org) on theme of ‘Mermaids, Maritime Folklore & Modernity’ to be published in 2018.